iterative/dvc.org/content/docs/user-guide/basic-concepts/parameter.md

 ---
-name: 'Parameter Dependency'
+name: 'Parameters'
-match: [parameter, parameters, param, params, hyperparameter, hyperparameters]
+match: [parameter, parameters]
 tooltip: >-
-  Pipeline stages (defined in `dvc.yaml`) can depend on specific values inside a structured file (`params.yaml` by default).
-Stages are invalid (considered outdated) when any of their parameter values change.
+  Project code can depend on simple values loaded from a a structured file (`params.yaml` by default).
+DVC can track them as granular dependencies for pipeline stages (defined in `dvc.yaml`).
+These are especially useful for machine learning hyperparameter tuning.
 See `dvc params`.
 ---